 They should be comfortable to put on

-They should also have a sturdy build that would not scratch easily.
+Finally, they should have a sturdy build that would not scratch easily.

 As we all know, mountain biking is splendid.
 Mountain biking during the night is even more amazing.
 The trails are less busy, its quieter, and everything’s a little bit cooler.